Altered Book Arts ~ Winter Moon

 The Second Page

 Before I decorated this page, I made myself a sandwich.
 Not pastrami on rye, a tissue paper sandwich.
 This is how I did it: First, I taped a piece of freezer paper on my work table to protect it.
 Next I painted two cheap pieces of tissue paper with fluid gloss medium.
 The tissue paper will get very wet and soaked through and will be a little fragile until it dries.
 After a while and before it dries all the way, you should lift the paper up, and move it to a new location on the freezer wrap so it doesn’t stick to the paper.
 After the first side is dry, turn it over and repeat the process.
-When the tissue is thoroughly dry, you’re going to be amazed at how tough it is.
+You’re going to be amazed at how tough the tissue is when it is thoroughly dry.
 It will look like a sheet of transparent plastic.